Rwanda’s Weather and Climate

 To plan a Rwanda safari vacation that is not controlled by weather factors, it is essential to know the climate and weather patterns of Rwanda.
-The country does not have extreme variations in the weather patterns from one region to another, nor from one season to another.
-Given that Rwanda is located just 2 degrees south of the equator, you might expect it to have a hot, tropical climate but the hilly topography (land of a thousand hills), high altitude and elevation boasts a pleasant temperate tropical highland climate and receives plenty of rainfall.
+The country does not have extreme variations in weather patterns from one region to another or from one season to another.
+Although located just 2 degrees south of the equator, Rwanda’s hilly topography and high altitude result in a pleasant temperate, tropical highland climate with plenty of rainfall.

 The temperatures across the country differ greatly from one area to another based on their altitude.
 Generally, during the day, the temperature ranges between 22°C and 27°C while at night they drop to between 16°C and 21°C. Unlike many other African countries away from the equator, it is neither too hot nor too cold.

 In the capital, Kigali, temperatures are stable all year round and hover around 26/27 °C (79/81 °F) during the day and around 15/16 °C (59/61 °F) at night.
 Evergreen Rwanda can be visited on private of family safari holiday at any time of year with this perfect weather.

 When planning for an Africa Safari in Rwanda for either gorilla tracking, chimpanzee tracking or wildlife game viewing in Volcanoes National Park, Nyungwe Forest and Akagera National Park, it is beneficial to know what climate and weather to expect in order to choose the preferred time for your trip.

 Rains are persistent, heavy and regular.
 There is an abundance of green grass with clear blue skies making it excellent for photographic scenes.
 The rains clear the haze and the area returns to its lush green state.
 Birding is particularly good at this time of year.